 We’re going to take a look at how to transfer contacts and other data, switch to Google services, and deal with your music, photos, and videos.
 To round things off, we’ll provide a few additional tips to help you get used to Android, quell some common fears, and point out how best to take advantage of your new platform’s highlights.

 Making the transition

 Before you embark on this journey to the promised land of Android, take one last look around you.
 There are a few things you’ll have to leave behind.
-Many of the cases, docks, and other accessories you bought for your iPhone are not going to be compatible with Android smartphones (it’s worth checking, though, because some are).
+Many of the cases, docks, and other accessories you bought for your iPhone are not going to be compatible with Android smartphones (though it’s worth checking, because some are).
 Your iOS apps cannot go with you, but you’ll find most of them have Android counterparts awaiting your arrival.
-Any DRM protected content you bought in the Apple App Store or iTunes is stuck there (you can easily and legally remove the restrictions from music, but not from TV shows and movies).
+Any DRM-protected content you bought in the Apple App Store or iTunes is stuck there (you can easily and legally remove the restrictions from music, but not from TV shows and movies).

 Last, but not least, there’s your iPhone itself.
 Before you wipe it with a factory reset, you’ll want to work through the rest of our guide.
-When you’re done, assuming you’re not gifting your iPhone to someone, then you might want to peruse our guide on how to sell an iPhone without getting ripped off.
+When you’re done, assuming you’re not gifting your iPhone to someone, you might want to peruse our guide on how to sell an iPhone without getting ripped off.